avatarwin/compiler/design_docs/design_notes.rst

 -  No 'declare' support for static typing

--  Bulky and inconsistant SRFIs (lists and vectors have a wide range of modern hi-order operations thanks to srfi-1 & srfi-133, but the typed vectors, eg f32vector, do not).
+-  Bulky and inconsistent SRFIs (lists and vectors have a wide range of modern hi-order operations thanks to srfi-1 & srfi-133, but the typed vectors, eg f32vector, do not).

 Common problems:

--  No easy solution for *all* targets wanted (avr, pic, arm/cortex - CL has an advantage here)
+-  No easy solution for *all* targets wanted (AVR, pic, arm/cortex - CL has an advantage here)

 -  Both lisp and scheme aren't really suited for a offline complication,